ashishkp/awsdevopsecs/README.md

 4. They want to develop a mobile app that allows users to check on status of trips.

 **Solution**\
-Solution *proof of concept* demo is focusing on how Octank Team can leverage AWS cloud with **DevOps Services** and **Elastic Container Service** to run their existing code base - having multiple technologies like Java, React, NodeJs...etc\
+Solution *proof of concept* is focusing on how Octank Team can leverage AWS cloud with **DevOps Services** and **Elastic Container Service** to run their existing code base - having multiple technologies like Java, React, NodeJs...etc\
 \
 ![Project Demo Screenshot](images/project-demo-screenshot.png)